OpenSight/StorLever/README.md

 problem in minutes.

 StorLever is not just a frozen software, but also a extensible framework.
-Anyone who want to manage another object by StorLever, can easily develop an extension(plug-in) for it in a separate project without changing even one line code of it.
+Anyone who want to manage another object by StorLever, can easily develop an extension(plug-in) in a separate project without the need to change even one line of code in StorLever.

 StorLever is built on the pure python so that it's simple, understandable, stable and reliable, easy to develop and deploy, The principle of StorLever's design is Simple, Extensible, Easy to use.